“Who’s that man on the horse?” I asked my father at the age of about seven. “That’s Lee, ” my dad said; “he led the Southern army in the Civil War.”

-He gave me a book for young people which I still have.
+He gave me a book which I still have.
 Illustrated Minute Biographies: 150 Fascinating Life-stories of Famous People, from the Dawn of Civilization to the Present Day, Dramatized with Portraits and Scenes from Their Lives, by Willam A. DeWitt.
 It’s still available and inexpensive.
 It’s far out of date now, but still a fine read for the young.

 I scoured that book—an equal-opportunity education.
 (Opposite Lee’s page is a page on Lenin.)
 It was very balanced biography for 1953—completely non-judgmental.
 There was no rote criticism of villains, no worship of heroes.
 Lee was “Leader of a Lost Cause.”
 Lenin was “Father of the Russian Revolution.”
 I think it gave me the experience Churchill described, when as a young man he read everything he could lay hands on: